Edwin S. Berry: History

-He was born in Glenelg, South Australia to William Berry (1805 – 1 April 1888) and Hannah Berry, née Watts (c.
-1804 – 15 October 1880), of Ringmer, Sussex, who arrived in South Australia in September 1839 on the Branken Moor from London.
+Berry was born in Glenelg, South Australia to William Berry and Hannah Berry, née Watts, of Ringmer, Sussex, who arrived in South Australia in September 1839 on the Branken Moor from London.
 They lived for a while at Glenelg, then Grenfell Street, Adelaide, then built the family home "Ringmer" in Burnside, later the home of cricketer W. O. Whitridge.

-Edwin was educated at J. L. Young's Adelaide Educational Institution, which supplied a solid grounding to many boys in useful sciences, mathematics and languages.
+Berry was educated at J. L. Young's Adelaide Educational Institution, which supplied a solid grounding to many boys in useful sciences, mathematics and languages.

 In 1865 he was taken on by the Government's Survey Department, and in the same year he joined George Goyder's surveying team.

 He was a head of the survey team attached to Goyder's 1869 expedition to the Northern Territory that laid out the plan for the town of Port Darwin, lithographed by F. S. Crawford in 1869.
-The other surveyors were J. W. O. Bennett, A. Ringwood and W. M. Hardy.
+The other surveyors were J. W. O. Bennett, Alexander Ringwood and William M. Hardy.

 He was chosen as second-in-charge for Major Warburton's expedition which was to have left Adelaide in early September 1872 for Central Mount Stuart, and thence to Perth.
-That expedition was delayed almost a month and Berry was dropped from the party, and instead assigned to William Gosse as second-in-charge of his 1873 expedition to Central Australia, and whose other members were Henry Gosse (William's brother, died 1888 in Darwin), Henry Winnall and Patrick Nilen (possibly spelled "Nilan"), three Afghans and "Moses", an Aborigine from Peake.
+That expedition was delayed almost a month and Berry was dropped from the party, and instead assigned to William Gosse as second-in-charge of his 1873 expedition to Central Australia, and whose other members were Henry Gosse (William's brother, died 1888 in Darwin), Henry Winnall and Patrick Nilan, three Afghans and "Moses", an Aborigine from The Peake.
 William Darton Kekwick, originally appointed the party's mineral and botanical collector, was too ill to proceed and died 16 October 1872 on his return to Adelaide.
 Among their discoveries was an inselberg which Gosse named "Ayer's Rock".
 The party reached a point 600 mi west of the Transcontinental Telegraph Line and were forced to return due to lack of available water.

-He has been named as the first white man to climb Uluru/Ayers Rock, though Gosse himself, and an Afghan assistant, Kamran, may have earned that distinction.
+Berry has been named as the first white man to climb Uluru/Ayers Rock, though in his diary, Gosse claims, with an Afghan assistant, Kamran, that distinction.

 He was later chief draughtsman of the Land Titles Office.

 He died in Roseville, New South Wales at the home of his daughter.